AyushKanyal-me/Fraud-Investigation-AI-Agent/README.md

 1. Initialize the ChromaDB GraphRAG vector store.
 2. Index dataset transactions with canonical card mappings.
 3. Execute the 9-node LangGraph agent for each case.
+4. Record exact token usage per investigation node.
-4. Run semantic and policy validation on the outputs.
+5. Run semantic and policy validation on the outputs.
-5. Persist JSON deliverables into `answers/` and `cases/`.
+6. Persist JSON deliverables into `answers/` and `cases/`.

 ### Starting the FastAPI Server
 To start the REST API for the frontend dashboard: